front-end-intermediate/session-12/readme.md

 Add the toggle functionality that marks a Pirate as spotted.

-The action in question is togglePirate.
+The action in `scripts.js` is `togglePirate`.
 Add a method to the Pirate component:

 ```js
 toggleItem = (id) => {